Wittmaxi/baumhaus/README.md

 ### Indentation and parenthesis

-EVERY STATEMENT SHOULD BE IN ONE LINE.
+EVERY STATEMENT SHOULD BE IN IT'S OWN LINE OF CODE!!!

 things like
 ```